pactumjs/pactum/docs/mock-server.md

 mock.addInteraction({
   get: '/api/users/2',
-  return: {
-    id: 2,
-    /* user 2 details */
-  }
+  status: 401
 });

-mock.addInteraction({
-  get: '/api/users/3',
-  status: 404
-});

 mock.start(3000);
 ```

-Now we have added 3 basic interactions to the server.
+Now we have added 2 basic interactions to the server.

 * Invoking GET `/api/users/1` will return a JSON with user 1 details.
-* Invoking GET `/api/users/2` will return a JSON with user 2 details.
-* Invoking GET `/api/users/3` will return a status code 404.
+* Invoking POST `/api/users/1` will return a status code 404.

-Invoking unregistered will also return a status code of 404.

-* Invoking GET `/api/some/path` will return a status code 404.
+* Invoking GET `/api/users/2` will return a status code 401.
 * Invoking GET `/other` will return a status code 404.

+As you see, the mock server will perform an exact match on HTTP method & path to send a response back.

 Now you have the basic understanding of how mock server works.
 Lets add more basic interactions, to learn more about them